PhAr4ujo/java-facade/README.md

-To run this code you can simplily unzip or clone it into Intellij or do the following steps:
+To run this code you can simply unzip or clone it into Intellij or do the following steps:

 1 - First be in the root of the project, after type this commands to make the java bytecode and run it: